risawitama/verbose-potato/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## What did the mountain climber name his son?
+Cliff.